AlmirPaulo/TarotMeditation/index.md

 ## Commands

 * \*card [number]: Displays the correspondent card.
-* \*1card: Displays a random card that we suggest to read as an advice.
+* \*1card: Displays a random card that we suggest you to read as an advice.
-* \*2cards: Displays two random cards that we suggest to read (respectively) as the positive and negative side of a situation.
+* \*2cards: Displays two random cards that we suggest you to read (respectively) as the positive and negative side of a situation.
-* \*3cards: Displays three random cards that we suggest to read (respectively) as the past influences, the present and the possible future of a situation.
+* \*3cards: Displays three random cards that we suggest you to read (respectively) as the past influences, the present and the possible future of a situation.

 ## How to read the cards?

 A lot of people use tarot as a tool for self discovery and meditation.
 We will not provide a list of meaning to the cards here.
 There is plenty of this on the web.
 You certainly can find it very quickly if you try.
 I suggest you to learn to read by yourself.
 Understand the meanings, the symbology, then add your intuition and it's done!
-I suggest you to start [here](http://learntarot.com/).
+Maybe you could start [here](http://learntarot.com/).

 ## Premium Version